 By six months a baby still needs 14 – 15 hours of sleep each day.

-~ A newborn’s many sleep hours are distributed evenly over four to seven (or more!) brief periods – day and night.
+~ A newborn’s many sleep hours are distributed over four to seven (or more!) brief periods – day and night.
 Through those first few weeks of life, many newborns will sleep 8 to 9 hours throughout the day and another 8 hours throughout the night.

 ~ Babies who are premature, sick, or have special needs, can sleep even more hours each day, but they tend to break their sleep up into even shorter spans.